A Good Man Is Hard to Find (short story): Epigraph

 An example of the effect of O'Connor's anagogical vision is an epigraph she wrote for "A Good Man Is Hard to Find".
-The epigraph was published only for the paperback Three by Flannery O'Connor that also included her two novels Wise Blood and The Violent Bear It Away, that first appeared in September 1964, a month after her death, and eleven years after the short story was first published.
+The epigraph was published only in the paperback Three by Flannery O'Connor, which also included her two novels Wise Blood and The Violent Bear It Away, and appeared in September 1964, a month after her death, and eleven years after the short story was first published.
 The epigraph was probably included in compliance with her wishes upon her death.
 The epigraph reads:

-O'Connor used the epigraph to close her essay "The Fiction Writer and His Country" that was published in 1957 in the book The Living Novel: A Symposium, a book of statements by novelists on their art, where she followed the epigraph with the closing sentence: "No matter what form the dragon may take, it is of this mysterious passage past him, or his jaws, that stories of any depth will always be concerned to tell, and this being the case, it requires considerable courage at any time, in any place, not to turn away from the story teller."
-The statement indicates how O'Connor wanted her works read and for the reader to look for the dragon in her short-story collection A Good Man Is Hard to Find and Other Stories that includes at least nine of its ten stories about original sin.
+O'Connor used the epigraph to close her essay "The Fiction Writer and His Country", published in 1957 in The Living Novel: A Symposium, a book of statements by novelists on their art, where she followed the epigraph with the closing sentence: "No matter what form the dragon may take, it is of this mysterious passage past him, or his jaws, that stories of any depth will always be concerned to tell, and this being the case, it requires considerable courage at any time, in any place, not to turn away from the story teller."
+The statement indicates how O'Connor wanted her works read and for the reader to look for the dragon in her short-story collection A Good Man Is Hard to Find and Other Stories, in which at least nine of the ten stories are about original sin.

 Adaptations

 A film adaptation of the short story "A Good Man Is Hard to Find", entitled Black Hearts Bleed Red, was made in 1992 by New York filmmaker Jeri Cain Rossi.
 The film stars noted New York artist Joe Coleman, but according to reviewers the film does not depict the story well.

-The American folk musician Sufjan Stevens adapted the story into a song going by the same title.
-It appears on his 2004 album Seven Swans.
+The American folk musician Sufjan Stevens adapted the story into a song of the same title on his 2004 album Seven Swans.
 The song is written in the first person from the point of view of The Misfit.

 In May 2017, Deadline Hollywood reported that director John McNaughton would make a feature film adaptation of the story starring Michael Rooker, from a screenplay by Benedict Fitzgerald.

-In June 2021, death metal band Counterattack released a song on their debut album, World Erased, titled “Good Man” based on the short story.

-Baltimore, Maryland band June Star was started up by high school English teacher Andrew Grimm in 1998.
-For twenty years they have been releasing records using the name of Bailey's child June Star.
+In 1998 high school English teacher Andrew Grimm started up a band in Baltimore, Maryland, called "June Star," after Bailey's daughter.